kontena/kontena/docs/getting-started/installing/ha-master.md

 # Running Kontena master in HA setup

-Kontena master can be run in HA setup where multiple instances of the Kontena master for one highly available logical master.
+Kontena master can be run in HA setup where multiple instances of the Kontena master form one highly available logical master.

 ## Requirements for HA